 After they are able to do this, I use the following worksheets which are also included in the book

 These are also great for mixing it up, to ensure your students really understand what is being asked.

 After these interactive materials, I move to more typical WH Question activities.
 You can find these all over Teachers Pay Teachers depending on what you’re looking for.

 I LOVE the visuals I found at Speaking of Speech.
 I glued them on the back of paint chip cards and they fit perfectly.
 An easy way to have your students reference visuals!
 Check it out!

 The last way I love to teach WH questions is to use Story Cubes.

 I absolutely love the freebie worksheets from Sublime Speech.
 Click here to check them out!
 I would recommend having your students plan the who, where, what, why, how, and when for their stories, and then use the one from Sublime Speech to write the story!
-I may or may not be working on a Story Cubes freebie myself so stay tuned!

 What creative ideas do you have for teaching WH questions?
 I’d love to hear!